tomjaguarpaw/H2/posts/impure-lazy-language.markdown

 "Hello"
 ````

-The other part of laziness is that the result of an expression bound
+The second part of laziness is that the result of an expression bound
 to an identifier is memoized (cached) for reuse.
 In the following
 example the first time we evaluate `y` the computation bound to it is
 run and there is some delay before we see the result.
 The second time